wp-plugins/iremotewp/readme.txt

 = Coming Soon =

-* Security tool coming soon in iRemoteWP *NEW!
+* Security tools coming soon in iRemoteWP *NEW!
-* Scheduled automated backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas. *DEVELOPMENT
+* Scheduled automated backups of your websites to iDriveWP.com, Google Drive, Copy.com and other famous backup areas. *DEVELOPMENT
-* Manually backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas. *DEVELOPMENT
+* Manually backups of your websites to iDriveWP.com, Google Drive, Copy.com and other famous backup areas. *DEVELOPMENT
+* Restore backups in cPanel, Plesk and other famous web hosting control panels (only directory structure. email accounts not included) *DEVELOPMENT